Theorem of three moments

-In civil engineering and structural analysis Clapeyron's theorem of three moments is a relationship among the bending moments at three consecutive supports of a horizontal beam.
+In civil engineering and structural analysis Clapeyron's theorem of three moments (by Émile Clapeyron) is a relationship among the bending moments at three consecutive supports of a horizontal beam.

 Let A,B,C-D be the three consecutive points of support, and denote by- l the length of AB and $l'$ the length of BC, by w and $w'$ the weight per unit of length in these segments.
 Then the bending moments $M_A,\, M_B,\, M_C$ at the three points are related by: